 With polyethylene pipe it is important to check each application to ensure the adequacy of the installed design, including both pipe and embedment soils.
-PPI Handbook of Polyethylene Pipe (available at Performance Pipe's website) contains additional information.
+PPI's Handbook of Polyethylene Pipe Chapters 6 and 7 contain additional information.

-The design guidelines in the PPI Handbook of PE Pipe are contingent upon the pipe being installed according to recognized industry standards for flexible pipe installation including as ASTM D-2321 Standard Practice for underground Installation of Thermoplastic Pipe for Sewers and Other Gravity-Flow applications, and ASTM D-2774 Standard Practice for Underground Installation of Thermoplastic Pipe.
+The design guidelines in the PPI Handbook of PE Pipe are contingent upon the pipe being installed according to recognized industry standards for flexible pipe installation such as ASTM D2321 Standard Practice for Underground Installation of Thermoplastic Pipe for Sewers and Other Gravity-Flow Applications, and ASTM D2774 Standard Practice for Underground Installation of Thermoplastic Pressure Piping.